 Winter Hall – Lost Forest Games (PC, PS4, Xbox One)

-Winter Hall is a 1st person narrative focused horror game.
-It’s Amnesia: The Dark Descent meets Quantum Leap.
+Winter Hall is a time travelling folk horror game.
+It’s Gone Home meets Quantum Leap.

-Created in Unreal Engine 4, Winter Hall is an ambitious and deep experience where the player travels through time to discover and then alter a connected web of stories in a 14th Century manor house.
+Created in Unreal Engine 4, Winter Hall is an ambitious and deep experience where the player travels through time to discover and influence a connected web of stories around a 14th Century manor house.

 You travel from the present day to the time of the Black Death, to 16th Century Witch Trials and to your own childhood.
-Each time you leap back into other people’s bodies, and are presented with crises in their lives which you must resolve as you see fit.
+Each time you leap back into other people’s bodies and make new choices for them, changing the world of the present.
 Each trip fits into a narrative which resolves itself in a series of climactic encounters.

 Assassin’s Creed: Chronicles – Climax (PC, PS4, Xbox One)